sph3rex/json2yaml/README.md

     json2yaml /path/to/baz.json

-You can also create a bash alias into your $HOME/.bash_aliases and run like above, or use directly the docker commands.
+You can also create a bash alias into your $HOME/.bash_aliases and run it like an alias, or use directly the docker commands.

 The corresponding YAML will be written to standard out.

+# yaml2json - convert YAML to JSON on command line

+A trivial script to convert YAML to JSON.

+# Usage

+Pipe to stdin:

+    echo 'Foo: 42' | yaml2json

+Or pass in a file parameter:

+    yaml2json /path/to/baz.yml

+You can also create a bash alias into your $HOME/.bash_aliases and run it like an alias, or use directly the docker commands.

+The corresponding JSON will be written to standard out.

 # Installation

 Requires you to install Python3 and PyYAML locally or docker.

-For now, you can:
+You can use it with:
+- docker and the provided dockerfile
- - create a virtual environment (using requirements.txt), or install PyYAML some other way onto the system.
+- virtual environment (using requirements.txt), or locally by installing PyYAML through pip.
-- use docker and the provided dockerfile

-# Author
+# Original author

 Aaron Maxwell - http://redsymbol.net